Giftbit/currencyapi/docs/quickstart/promotions.md

 Once saved, you’ll need to copy the `programId` to be used in the API calls below.

-### Step 2: Attach Promotion to Account
+### Step 2: Attach a Promotion to an Account

 This step takes place in your code that handles new sign-ups.

 Promotions are attached to Accounts as new `valueStores`.
 A `valueStore` is simply a container for value that can be subject to extra rules and conditions -- for example, "this value expires after 60 days".

 After creating the new Account, save the `cardId` for the new Account Card and use it to call the `.../cards/{cardId}/valueStores` endpoint with the following parameters:
-- The `programId` for the Promotion Program you created in Step 1 (recall the Promotion Program sets the promotion's basic details: validity period, value range, etc)
+- The `programId` for the Promotion Program you created in Step 1 (remember the Promotion Program sets the promotion's basic details: validity period, value range, etc)
 - A `userSuppliedId` to guarantee idempotency (for example, `{cardId}-sign-up-bonus`)
 - The `currency` of the sign-up bonus -- must match the currency of the Promotion Program
-- The `initialValue` of the sign-up bonus -- an integer in the smallest currency unit (e.g., $10.00 USD is `1000`); amount must match the value (or be within the value range) set in the Promotion Program's Value Options in Step 1
+- The `initialValue` of the sign-up bonus -- an integer in the smallest currency unit (for example, the smallest unit of USD is _cents_, so $10.00 USD is `1000`); amount must match the value, or be within the value range, set in the Promotion Program's Value Options in Step 1

-If you are using this example as a starting point for creating a different promotion, you may also (optionally) include a `startDate` and `expires` to override the default validity period set by the Promotion Program.
-Considerations:
-- The `startDate` must still be within the range set by the Promotion Program
-- The `expires` date can be set to any future date and will override the validity period set in the Promotion Program (for example, suppose you want to run a promotion which expires at the end of the month regardless of when the promotion is issued)

 Sample request call: